Retinal Chloroma

 14. Radiation Exposure: Exposure to high levels of ionizing radiation, such as from nuclear accidents or medical treatments, can raise the risk of developing leukemia and retinal chloroma.

-16. Prior Blood Disorders: Having a history of certain blood disorders, such as polycythemia vera or essential thrombocythemia, can be a risk factor for leukemia and retinal chloroma.
+16. Prior Blood Disorders: Having a history of certain blood disorders, such as vera or essential thrombocythemia, can be a risk factor for leukemia and retinal chloroma.

 17. Chemotherapy Resistance: Some leukemia patients may develop resistance to chemotherapy, which can increase the likelihood of retinal chloroma development.